Rabbits are one of the most misunderstood pets in the UK. Have a read of our top facts you might not know about rabbits.

 It goes without saying that their enclosures should be safe and secure to protect them from outdoor dangers such as foxes and rats, and indoor hazards like electrical sockets and cables.

-12. Their ears have multiple benefits
+12. Rabbit's ears have multiple benefits

 Rabbits are often best known for their large ears, so it’s no surprise that their hearing is second to none.
 The unique shape of their ears and their ability to rotate them 180 degrees mean they’re able to pinpoint the exact location of a sound.